marcsmith1280/RDS-Parameter-Group/README.md

 # RDS-Parameter-Group
-Project where we use Jenkins to deploy custom AWS RDS Parameter Groups
+Project where I use Jenkins to deploy custom AWS RDS Parameter Groups